St Bartholomew-the-Great: Rectors

-† Rector died in postSeveral rectors served as President of Sion College: Thomas Westfield (1631, 1632), Thomas Spateman (1732), Owen Perrot Edwardes (1785), Sir Borradaile Savory (1905).
+Several rectors served as President of Sion College: Thomas Westfield (1631, 1632), Thomas Spateman (1732), Owen Perrot Edwardes (1785), Sir Borradaile Savory (1905).

 Music

 Organ

-St Bartholomew the Great had an organ installed by John Knopple in 1715.
-This was superseded by an organ in 1731 from Richard Bridge.
-In 1886, it was replaced by the organ from St Stephen Walbrook which was installed by William Hill.
-Further modifications were made in 1931 by Henry Speechly & Son, in 1957 by N.P.
+St Bartholomew the Great had an organ installed by John Knopple in 1715, superseded by an organ in 1731 by Richard Bridge.
+In 1886, this was replaced by the organ from St Stephen Walbrook re-installed by William Hill.
+Modifications were made in 1931 by Henry Speechly & Son, in 1957 by N.P.
 Mander and in 1982–83 by the firm of Peter Wells.
-Specifications of the church's organ are detailed on the National Pipe Organ Register.
-Currently, the church is using a Viscount digital organ for services, but the process of acquiring a new instrument (an American Symphonic Pipe Organ built by Schoenstein & Co.) has begun.
+Specifications of this organ are detailed on the National Pipe Organ Register. but it is considered unplayable.
+The church is currently using a Viscount digital organ for services, pending the commissioning of a new instrument.

 Choirs

-Unusually for a parish church, the Priory Church Choir comprises professional singers; it is directed by Rupert Gough.
-A choir of amateur singers, the Rahere Singers, sings for some services.
+Unusually for a parish church, the Priory Church Choir comprises professional singers, directed by Rupert Gough.
+A choir of amateur singers, the Rahere Singers, sing for some services.

 Organists

-Director of music
+Director of Music

 In 2009 the roles of Organist and Director of Music were divided into two posts.